htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

           condor_on -subsystem <subsystemname>

-    where <subsystemname> is replaced by the daemon’s subsystem name.
+    where <subsystemname> is replaced by the daemon's subsystem name.
     Or, this command might be issued from another machine in the pool (which has administrative authority) with